Matthew W. Bullock

-Early life
+Biography

 Childhood

 Matthew Washington Bullock was born September 11, 1881, in Dabney, North Carolina.
 His parents, Jesse and Amanda (Sneed) Bullock were born enslaved.
 In 1889, the family moved to Boston "with seven children and a ten dollar bill.”
 Bullock attended public schools and in 1896, he graduated from Everett Center Grammar School.
 He then attended Everett High School, where he was the first African-American captain of the high school team as well as captaining the hockey("ice polo") and baseball teams.
 Bullock was recognized as among the best athletes of the school.
 His brother Henry was also a star athlete at Everett.
 Bullock was listed as a member of the Center School Alumni association of Fall 1899.

 In June 1900, the US Census Records recorded that six children between the ages of 29 and 15 lived with Jesse and Joseph.
 Jesse and Joseph, the eldest, were day laborers although they have also been unemployed some months of the previous year.
 Jesse and Amanda were listed as illiterate while all children were listed as literate.